-These Strawberry Sugar Cookies are simple and delicious and yield scrumptious, buttery cookies with crinkly tops, crisp edges, soft centers and (best of all) a burst of fresh, sweet strawberry flavor.
+These buttery Strawberry Sugar Cookies have crisp edges, soft centers and – best of all! – a burst of fresh, sweet strawberry flavor.

 Keep in touch!
 Subscribe to receive Melanie Makes recipes direct to your inbox.

 Original content posted March 2015.
 Updated February 2019.

 Although I love sugar cookies, they’ve never been on my must make recipe list as they just seem so time intensive!
 That is until I stumbled upon this Strawberry Sugar Cookies recipe.
 With just 10 minutes prep time, these cookies are in the oven.
 No rolling or cookie cutters involved and with a blast of strawberry flavor, too!

 Using a shortcut ingredient, these Strawberry Sugar Cookies will bring a summery flavor to your kitchen, even if the thermometer doesn’t yet agree.
 It’s a simple, delicious sugar cookie recipe that yields scrumptious, buttery cookies with crinkly tops, crisp edges, soft centers and a burst of fresh, sweet strawberry flavor.

 If you really want to go all out on strawberry flavor, these Strawberry Sugar Cookies would be especially delicious served alongside my Slow Cooker Strawberry Hot Chocolate.
 A perfect companion at a baby shower or even a Valentine’s Day party!

 Sadly, strawberries aren’t yet in season; but there’s another small dilemma.
 If you’ve ever tried to bake with fresh strawberries you’ll understand that it can be a problem, due to the high water content of the berries.
 Fresh strawberries tend to make cookies, cakes and breads a bit soggy, so that’s where my shortcut strawberry powder comes to the rescue!